 - The length of the Ethernet cable should not exceed 100 m/300 ft. - Check the status of the link indicator and the activity indicator LEDs of the switch.
 If the LEDs are unlit, please check the LAN connection. - In some cases, an Ethernet crossover cable may be needed when connecting the camera directly to the PC.

 Ethernet Connector LEDs

-- Green Link LED indicates good network connection. - Orange Activity LED flashes for network activity indication.
+- Green Link LED indicates good network connection. - Orange Activity LED flashes to indicate network activity.

-Connecting Audio/Alarm I/O & RS485
+Connecting Audio and Alarm I/O